Environmental Initiatives

 Energy Saving in Lighting and Air Conditioning

-LED: Ceiling light of Hall A
+Ceiling lights (LED) in Hall A

 Energy Management System (EMS)